Digital image correlation and tracking: Digital volume correlation

 Digital Volume Correlation (DVC, and sometimes called Volumetric-DIC) extends the 2D-DIC algorithms into three dimensions to calculate the full-field 3D deformation from a pair of 3D images.
 This technique is distinct from 3D-DIC, which only calculates the 3D deformation of an exterior surface using conventional optical images.
 The DVC algorithm is able to track full-field displacement information in the form of voxels instead of pixels.
 The theory is similar to above except that another dimension is added: the z-dimension.
 The displacement is calculated from the correlation of 3D subsets of the reference and deformed volumetric images, which is analogous to the correlation of 2D subsets described above.

 DVC can be performed using volumetric image datasets.
 These images can be obtained using confocal microscopy, X-ray computed tomography, Magnetic Resonance Imaging or other techniques.
 Similar to the other DIC techniques, the images must exhibit a distinct, high-contrast 3D "speckle pattern" to ensure accurate displacement measurement.

 DVC was first developed in 1999 to study the deformation of trabecular bone using X-ray computed tomography images.
 Since then, applications of DVC have grown to include granular materials, metals, foams, composites and biological materials.
-To date it has been used with images acquired by MRI imaging, Computer Tomography (CT), micro-CT, and confocal microscopy.
+To date it has been used with images acquired by MRI imaging, Computer Tomography (CT), micro-CT, confocal microscopy, and lightsheet microscopy.
 DVC is currently considered to be ideal in the research world for 3D quantification of local displacements, strains, and stress in biological specimens.
 It is preferred because of the non-invasiveness of the method over traditional experimental methods.

 Two of the key challenges are improving the speed and reliability of the DVC measurement.
 The 3D imaging techniques produce noisier images than conventional 2D optical images, which reduces the quality of the displacement measurement.
 Computational speed is restricted by the file sizes of 3D images, which are significantly larger than 2D images.
-For example, an 8-bit [1024x1024] pixel 2D image has a file size of 1 MB, while an 8-bit[1024x1024x1024] voxel 3D image has a file size of 1 GB.
+For example, an 8-bit (1024x1024) pixel 2D image has a file size of 1 MB, while an 8-bit (1024x1024x1024) voxel 3D image has a file size of 1 GB.
 This can be partially offset using parallel computing.

-Applications
+Uses

 Digital image correlation has demonstrated uses in the following industries: